 Will they work together as a team?

 What will happen if the restaurant staff all get food poisoning, thanks to poor hygiene?
 Who will be able to save the day and cook a delicious nutritious meal, sourcing tasty fresh seasonal vegetables from the garden (that aren’t necessarily the ‘perfect’ shape), for the celebrity guests – enigmatic pop star Solar Pa’nelle and Rapper Scool Yo, who thinks vegetables come out of his nan’s freezer?

 And what will Trixie say – supposedly Olive’s best friend, and keen to win the dance competition herself?

 Should we always read the label?
-Using PSHE and physical education to help youngsters tackle peer pressure and cultivate a healthy body image and self-esteem, whilst learning more about nutrition and where their food comes from.
+Using PSHE and relationships education to help youngsters tackle bullying and peer pressure, and cultivate a healthy body image and self-esteem, whilst learning more about nutrition and where their food comes from.